michaelerule/webgpgpu/README.md

  3. Develop an API for simplifying WebGL PDE simulation
  4. Develop an API to simplify WebGL

 Aims (3) and (4) are redundant to existing projects.
 In my case, code re-use and debugging other's libraries on my system is more difficult than re-implementing routines from scratch.
 One must learn the details of WebGL code in order to effectively use and debug such libraries.
 The same is true if you use the code here.
-These examples are best used as references from which to code your own implementation, as this will give you a deeper understanding of WebGL and will be more rewarding than reusing my code in this project like a black box.
+These examples are best used as references from which to code your own implementation, as this will give you a deeper understanding of WebGL and will be more rewarding than reusing this code like a black box.